-Provides support for survivors of the Holocaust, with monthly luncheon meetings and other social and cultural activities that offer opportunities to connect with other Survivors and family members.
-Gatherings often involve intergenerational settings, in which local high school-age students may visit with the Survivors and learn more about their stories.
+This monthly program provides support for Holocaust Survivors through luncheons, social outings, and cultural activities that offer opportunities to connect with other Survivors and family members.
+Gatherings often involve inter-generational events, during which local high school students visit with the Survivors and learn more about their stories.

 Holocaust Survivor Benefits Assistance